- Prices from £139,950

 View Our Latest Manchester Property Investment Opportunities

 Opulent new builds in Manchester are rapidly multiplying and reshaping the city’s skyline – meaning that now more than ever is the time to consider a Manchester property investment.
 The city is quickly establishing itself as one of the nation’s leading property investment markets.
 Manchester apartments offer high rental yields and the promise of capital gain, with a recent study by Hometrack having revealed that the Manchester buy to let market is the third most valuable in the country.

 Manchester property investment is on the rise as its prominence in the Northern Powerhouse overtakes most UK cities.
-Investors are being made aware of the opportunities to be had in the successfully revived, post-industrial region in the North of England which is proving to be a big hit with both residential and student properties.
+Investors are being made aware of the opportunities to be had in the successfully revived, post-industrial region in the North of England.
+The city is proving to be a big hit for both residential and student properties.

-Improvements to connectivity, skills and education, plus innovation sectors such as science and technology are just some areas receiving attention in line with the Northern Powerhouse strategy.
+Improvements to connectivity, skills and education, plus innovation sectors such as science and technology are all areas receiving attention in line with the Northern Powerhouse strategy.
 Significant cash injections are being witnessed across Greater Manchester’s entire area.
 Notable infrastructure spending is due to make Manchester one of Europe’s best-integrated cities with seamless transport solutions for its citizens.
 Helping to raise Manchester’s profile and cement its status as a key investment zone, the Northern Powerhouse scheme has boosted the city’s economy and simultaneously fuelled growth in property investment in Manchester.